What is Senior or Older Adult Addiction?

 Sometimes, older adults believe that prescribed medications are not addictive, so they start self-medicating their pain.
 1 out of 8 people seeking treatment for all drug abuse (over the counter, prescribed, illicit) are over 50 years of age.
-Many older adults are using over the counter drugs in combination with alcohol worsening symptoms of depression and anxiety.
+Many older adults are using over the counter drugs in combination with alcohol; thus, worsening symptoms of depression and anxiety.

 The quality of life under addiction is never easy.
-Physical, emotional, mental and spiritual health will degenerate quickly.
+Physical, emotional, mental, and spiritual health will degenerate quickly.
 Depression, anxiety, paranoia, insomnia, respiratory problems, cancer, stroke, and many other diseases are affiliated with substance abuse.

 Signs and Symptoms of Senior (Older Adult) Addiction